after-eight/regitable/README.md

 ## Prerequisites

+### Entware

 Before you can install and use reGitable, you have to install [reMarkable Entware](https://github.com/evidlo/remarkable_entware)!

 The installation is very easy and straight forward, thanks to Evan Widloski at this point.

+### Remote Repository

+Both GitHub and GitLab offer private repos for free, which is the easiest way to get started.
+Simply create a new repository (leave it empty, do not create a `README.md` file), upload the public ssh key that is created for you during the installation of reGitable, and you are ready to go.

+To increase privacy, you can use an on-premise GitLab installation.

 <!-- ------------------------------------------------------------------- -->